ubghacking/ubghacking.github.io/_posts/2023-05-17-gitbook-for-notes.md

 <h3>Content Structure</h3>

 GitBook creates a structure for content, by default, based off directory structure it finds.
 You can also create your own, by making a `SUMMARY.md` file in your root directory, in my case, `/opt/gitbook-wiki`.
 The structure of this file is very easy.
 Each "Chapter" will not be indented, and each set of "Pages" under that chapter.
-I made a `wiki` directory in my root directory, to manage my content:
+I made a `wiki` directory in my root directory, to manage my content.

+The file should have the title of the pge in square brackets, and the relative path to the markdown file in parenthesis, indented with a tab:

 {% highlight bash linenos %}
 # Summary